Navigating a Move with a Disability

 2. Create a moving checklist

-Creating a moving checklist can help you track your tasks and ensure that you aren’t missing anything.
+Creating a moving checklist can help you track your tasks and ensure you aren’t missing anything.
 You can create a personalized online checklist when you sign up with MYMOVE!

 3. Budget for the move